Lady Jane Fellowes: Marriage and children

 On 20 April 1978, Jane married her distant relation Robert Fellowes (1941–2024), then assistant private secretary to the Queen.
 The ceremony was held at the Royal Military Chapel (The Guards' Chapel), Wellington Barracks.

 On 12 July 1999, Robert Fellowes was granted a life peerage as Baron Fellowes, of Shotesham in the County of Norfolk, after first being knighted as Sir Robert Fellowes.

-Lord and Lady Fellowes have three children, who are maternal first cousins of Prince William and Prince Harry and also paternal second cousins of Sarah, Duchess of York.
+Lord and Lady Fellowes have three children, who are maternal first cousins of Prince William and Prince Harry and also paternal second cousins of Sarah Ferguson.
 Their daughter Laura is godmother to Prince William's daughter, Princess Charlotte.

 Relationship with Diana, Princess of Wales

 After Diana's death, conflicting views about the two sisters' relationship were voiced.
 Diana's butler Paul Burrell stated that the relationship was strained because of Lord Fellowes's position as secretary to the Queen, and that by the time of Diana's death they had not spoken in a number of years.
 On the other hand, Diana's childhood nanny, Mary Clarke, author of memoirs about her experience raising Diana, stated that the relations between Lady Fellowes and Diana were not as bitter as Burrell and others have said or assumed.
 It is not clear when their relationship deteriorated (if it did), but the sisters were neighbours on the Kensington Palace estate, with Diana living at numbers 8 and 9, and Lady Fellowes living at a house called the Old Barracks.

 Lady Fellowes and her sister Lady Sarah McCorquodale flew to Paris with their former brother-in-law Prince Charles to escort the Princess's body back for the public funeral.
 Witnesses reported that Lady Fellowes was very upset and needed to be assisted into a chair after seeing Diana's body at the hospital in Paris.
 Lady Sarah and Lady Fellowes played a part in the public funeral ceremony.

 After Diana's death, Lord and Lady Fellowes led a largely private life, along with their three children.
 Lady Fellowes attended the wedding of Prince William and Catherine Middleton on 29 April 2011.
 She also attended the wedding of Prince Harry and Meghan Markle on 19 May 2018, at which she delivered a reading.